Mercer County Family & Community Development

 Email Andrea Hoover

-What is the WV Family Nutrition Program (FNP)?
+What is the WVU Extension Family Nutrition Program (FNP)?

 The Family Nutrition Program is comprised of numerous nutrition, food and physical activity projects designed to help limited resource families, youths, and adults improve their health.
 FNP targets risk factors associated with obesity, cardiovascular disease, diabetes, hypertension and other chronic diseases.
 FNP encourages the adoption of healthy lifestyle behaviors by: